Elevator pitch

 Key findings

-Older workers’ (aged 55–64) labor force participation has increased substantially in recent years.
+Older workers’ participation has increased substantially due to pension reforms.

 Author's main message